 Twice Baked Potatoes

-- 4 green onions - sliced - optional
+- 1 green onions - One per potato - optional

 - anything else you want - optional